Tandem clustering with invariant coordinate selection: Invariant coordinate selection

 \subsection{Selection of the invariant coordinates to retain}

 Another topic often ignored in the literature is the selection of the ICs that should be retained for clustering.
-If the number of groups $q$ is known, we expect from the theoretical properties of ICS, that the number of invariant coordinates to retain is less than or equal to $q-1$.
-In what follows, we compare several criteria for invariant coordinates selection.
-Two of the criteria that we consider further are based on the assumption that $q$ is known, while one criterion makes no such assumption.
-In a specific data analysis, the most natural approach might be to look at the scatterplot matrix of the invariant coordinates and at the generalized eigenvalues to decide which $l<d$ invariant coordinates carry relevant information for clustering.
-However, one may be interested in a more formal approach, therefore we discuss possible rules in the following.
+When the number of groups $q$ is known, theoretical properties of ICS suggest that the number of invariant coordinates to retain is typically less than or equal to $q-1$.
+In what follows, we compare several criteria for the selection of invariant coordinates.
+Two of the criteria that we consider further are based on the assumption of a known $q$, while one criterion operates without such an assumption.
+In a specific data analysis, the most natural approach might be to look at the scatterplot matrix of the invariant coordinates and at the generalized eigenvalues to determine which $l<d$ invariant coordinates carry relevant information for clustering.
+However, for a more formal approach, we discuss potential rules below.